CISecurity/ArtifactExpressions/artifacts/unixlinux/unix.command_output_v1.rst

 The Unix: Command Output test executes a shell command and evaluates the lines of output.

-The required shellcommand_object element is used to define the shell command being run.
+The  shellcommand_object element is used to define the shell command being run.

-The optional shellcommand_state element specifies the output value to check.
+The  shellcommand_state element specifies the output value to check.

 Technical Details